yoz0816/frontend-mentor-challenges/ping-coming-soon-page/README.md

 - Interactive UI states
 - Error handling
 - Writing cleaner and more reusable JavaScript
-- Building more projects without relying on frameworks
 ### Useful resources

 - [Frontend Mentor](https://www.frontendmentor.io/) - I used this challenge to practice building a real-world frontend component from a professional design.